emagiz/emdocs/mds/howto/security-guide.md

 These algorithms make sure that even if outside sources should be able to get to the data on that encrypted filesystem they won’t be able to read the data.
 That way the data is kept confidential.

-To ensure the integrity of data runtimes can only communicate with the JMS server via client vs server setup.
-This basically means that the necessary certificates of the client(s) are trusted by the server and the server is trusted by the client(s).
-This way you create a two-way ssl connection.
+To ensure the integrity of data in the transport layer of eMagiz, eMagiz uses the TLS protocol.
+This means that all client-server communication is secured via TLS.
+In eMagiz this is implemented as follows: The necessary certificates of the client(s) are trusted by the server and the server is trusted by the client(s).
 The relevant information is stored in keystores and truststores that are unique per project.
 This ensures that data cannot be send to other client projects or to other environments within your project.
+In other words it prevents others from eavesdropping on your channels. eMagiz follows the standard guidelines when setting up TLS by making sure that the configured trusted certificate authority (CA) bundle that your messaging server uses to verify client connections, is limited to only the CA used for your nodes, preferably an internally managed CA.

 Because eMagiz provides the integration between two or more applications via the eMagiz platform the point at which the data is interchanged between application and integration is a critical part of the integration in terms of security. eMagiz offers users the tools to set up integrations and end-points in a secure manner. eMagiz supports well-known market standards, including: